top of page

 Program Director

-Pete Ungaro is one of the co-founders of Guardian Training Institute and proudly served almost 18 years in law enforcement with the Johnson County Sheriff’s Office in Iowa City.
+Pete Ungaro is one of the co-founders of Guardian Training Service and proudly served almost 18 years in law enforcement with the Johnson County Sheriff’s Office in Iowa City.
 While at the Sheriff's Office he was certified as a Drug Recognition Expert, Drug Recognition Expert Instructor, Standardized Field Sobriety Test Instructor, Guest Instructor for the Iowa Law Enforcement Academy, Reserve Academy Instructor, Law Enforcement Representative in the Rural Roads Safety Video, and recipient of the Life-Saving Award.
 He currently holds a bachelor’s degree in Criminal Justice with an emphasis on Police Psychology, a master’s degree in Criminal Justice with an emphasis on Leadership and Executive Management, and is in the dissertation process of his Ph.D. in Psychology with an Emphasis in Forensic Psychology.
-His dissertation and expertise are focused on officer wellness, PTSD, the impact of repeated traumatic events, and the need for mental health assistance for those in law enforcement and emergency services.
+His dissertation and expertise are focused on wellness, PTSD, the impact of repeated traumatic events, and the need for employee mental health assistance.

 Bill.jpg